Aucuba obcordata

 What traditional systems uses this plant?

-This plant, Aucuba obcordata, was historically utilized in various East Asian traditional medicine systems to treat ailments related to inflammation and blood circulation.
+This plant, Aucuba obcordata, has been utilized in traditional East Asian medicine primarily as a herbal remedy to treat inflammation and various types of pain.

 What are the pharmacological activities of Aucuba obcordata?